-16. In his written observations, the Complainant, Dr Johann Brändle, refers to the facts and arguments already set out in the Request for an Advisory Opinion, with accompanying enclosures, submitted by the Verwaltungsbeschwerdeinstanz des Fürstentums Liechtenstein.
+17. In his written observations, the Complainant, Dr Jürgen Tschannett, limits himself to making reference to the facts and arguments already set out in the Request for an Advisory Opinion with accompanying enclosures, including the Appeal, by the Verwaltungsbeschwerdeinstanz des Fürstentums Liechtenstein.